makubacki/tianocore.github.io/EDK-II-Development-Process.md

     - If a pull request is only being created to run CI checks, create a [draft pull request](GitHub-PR-Tips.md#create-a-draft-pull-request).

+    - Pull request description needs to include Fixes issue url link, for example: Fixes https://github.com/tianocore/edk2/issues/10626, then PR will automatically be related to github issue.

     - The relevant reviewers and maintainers need to be added to the pull request.
       - If you are a maintainer, you should add the appropriate PR reviewers yourself.
         - See the step in [Maintainer Process](#maintainer-process)